namtran166/BootcampNotes/README.md

 With this endpoint we can easily remove our unwanted book we currently have in our database!
 Just a quick reminder, don't forget to put the bookID!
 ```
 Header:
-    Authorization: JWT <string:jwt_token>
+    Authorization Required
 ```
+#### Successful request
 In case we can remove the book you hated, congratulations!
 We return a 200 OK response with this message:
 ```
 {
-    "message": "Book deleted!"
+    "message": "Book deleted."
 }
 ```
+#### Unsuccessful request
 Too bad we cannot find the book you hated, maybe it was removed a long time ago!
 A 404 Not Found response will be return with this message:
 ```
 {
     "message": "There is no book with book_id <int:book_id>."
 }
 ```
-Did you forgot to authorize yourself?
+Did you forget to authorize yourself?
 You bet.
 Since our books are precious, we cannot allow anyone to go and just delete some random books!
 A 401 Unauthorized reminder for you!
 ```
 {
     "description": "Request does not contain an access token",